-Australia spy chief warns of 'unprecedented' foreign espionage threat
+Australia spy chief warns of "unprecedented" foreign espionage threat

 He said the sleeper agent from an unnamed country laid dormant for several years, building business and community links before he started to supply information about expatriate dissidents.
 That information, Burgess said, was used to harass the dissidents in Australia and their relatives overseas.

-Visiting academics and scientists had been infiltrating universities to collection intelligence information, while foreign spies had entered Australia with the intention of setting up sophisticated hacking infrastructure, he added.
+Visiting academics and scientists had been infiltrating universities to collect intelligence, while foreign spies had entered Australia with the intention of setting up sophisticated hacking infrastructure, he added.

 “The intent is to engineer fundamental shifts in Australia’s position in the world, not just to collect intelligence or use us as a potential ‘back-door’ into our allies and partners,” he said.